-Examinations of semester 7 are offered twice per 6 months (one regular, one retake)
+Examinations of semester 7 are offered twice per 6 months (one regular, one retake).
+Classes are only offered in the fall semester.

 For being eligible to start the graduation project of semester 8, a student

 - has completed the Foundation Year, - at least 50 ECs should be obtained in semester 3 and 4 - both the internship and the minor have been completed - students have 15 EC's in semester 7 and additionally passed "Crafting a business proposal" - 4.
 The Examination Board may grant permission to a student who has not passed the foundation year examination to participate in education components in the post-foundation year phase.
 (Section 7.30 of the WHW.) - 5.
 Enrolment in the education components proceeds as follows: